 On to the pub.
 Now this may seem a strange place to visit on your first ever day out but knowing our location had a large and very quiet garden it made sense.
 More importantly, Dad really wanted a drink.

 I had been to my ‘local’ countless times before and knew it was child friendly.
-What I had never really considered was the amount of steps you have to battle to reach the garden.
+What I had never really considered until becoming a Father was the amount of steps you have to battle to reach the garden.
 This has not been an issue on legs, but the world is a different place with a pram.
 Even our military planning had not covered this obstacle.

 There was only one way to do this.
 Remove Robbie carefully and take him down, then pop him back in the pram.
 Not difficult.
 Of course we failed and the beast and was now awake, chilling in the beer garden with Mum and Dad!